-Not all the pourover drippers are the same though.
-There are little details that might go unnoticed for the non-expert eye, but they will ensure a perfect brew.
-This is what we are going to show you today, why the Hario V60 dripper is so great, and why coffee lovers are raving about it.
+Not all the pour-over drippers are the same though.
+There are little details that ensure a perfect brew, which might go unnoticed by the untrained eye.
+This is what we are going to show you today: why the Hario V60 dripper is so great, and why coffee lovers have been raving about it for years.

-Hario is a Japanese company, founded in 1921 and started as a with glassware manufacturing.
-They didn’t just follow the industry, manufacturing whatever was trendy, they set the trend, coming up with great ideas and inventions.
-The Hario V60 cone is one of their most popular products after decades presence on the market.
-Here are a few characteristics of the V60 that makes it so desireable.
+Hario is a Japanese company that was founded in 1921.
+They started out as a glassware manufacturing company.
+They didn’t follow the industry by manufacturing whatever was trendy, they set the trend and came up with great ideas and inventions.
+The Hario V60 cone is still one of their most popular products, decades after it market release.
+Here are a few characteristics of the V60 that makes it so desirable.

 Hario means in Japanese the "King of Glass".
-Not only they are the kg of glass, they are also the king of coffee.
-Their coffee brewing equipment is viewed as the standard.
+Not only they are the kings of glass, they are also the king of coffee.
+Their coffee brewing equipment is perceived as the industry standard.

 It is very difficult to fault the V60.
 Almost all the boxes are checked with Hario drippers.

 - user-friendly and

 - no need for a perfect brewing technique

 A big reason that the V60 is such a great way to get into pour-over brewing is the price.
 A plastic V60 can be picked up for the price of what you would spend on a few cups of coffee in your favorite coffee shop.
 This means it really is possible to start home brewing your coffee without breaking the bank.
 You can get your hands on a plastic Hario V60 for around $10.